Padraic79/AutomationProjects/selenium-projects/Selenium_Getting_Started_Guide.md

 ## 5. How to Run the Tests

-1. Open a terminal in the `selenium-portfolio` folder.
+1. Open a terminal in the `selenium-projects` folder.
 2. Run:
    ```sh
    npm install